Building a RISC-V simulator in Rust - Part 1

 identify what instruction to execute this is implemented over multiple

 functions.
-Here’s process_instruction
+Here’s process_instruction in full:

 |